 Generally, the college must have written, signed, and dated permission from the student before releasing information from the students records.
 Directory information is the only information that the college may disclose freely, but it is not required to do so.
 A student may request that their directory information is not disclosed.
 Under certain “official” circumstances, confidential (non-directory) education records can be released without a student’s prior consent.
 Educational records may be disclosed, without prior consent, within the secured offices of the college.

 Texarkana College has established the following information as Student Directory Information and can release this information without student consent.
 Students wishing to have their information NOT released must complete the confidential request form in the Office of Admissions.
 Once the signed restriction form is submitted to the Office of Admissions, the restrictions will remain in effect beyond or until they are removed by the student.
-Please click this link to complete the directory information form.
-Texarkana College Student Directory Information Restrictions Request Form.pdf
+Download a Student Directory Information Restrictions Request Form.

 - Student Name